VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/CustomIdentityResultType.md

 # CustomIdentityResultType ==~object~==

-The `CustomIdentityResultType` provides feedback on the outcome of identity-related operations.
+This type provides feedback on the outcome of identity-related operations.

 ## Fields